WHAT TO SEE IN PUERTO DE LA CRUZ IN TENERIFE? IS PUERTO DE LA CRUZ WORTH VISITING?

 2. Check out Hermitage of San Amaro

 After visiting the stunning Botanical Garden to the historical center and start your exploration of this charming town.

-Head to The hermitage of San Amaro first, the oldest in the city of Puerto de la Cruz, built in 1591.
+Head to The Hermitage of San Amaro first, the oldest in the city, built in 1591.

-3. Be amazed at viewpoint of La Paz
+3. Be amazed at the viewpoint of La Paz

 Very close to the hermitage of San Amaro is the viewpoint of La Paz which offers beautiful panoramic views of the Atlantic, as well as the complex of Lake Martianez and Martianez Beach.